abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 ` feat: enable the admin user to delete any user account ` Nov/04 **Purpose:**
 < now the admin can delete any user from MediCina's system >

+### Commit

+` feat: enable each doctor to see his patient appointment for specific associated clinic ` Nov/06 **Purpose:**
+< now the doctor can see his patients and after finish the appointment he can click on finish appointment so the status will be changed
+from booked to completed next step to operate the medical record so he will be enable to upload medical record with associated lab results for specific appointment ID >